-where the number of irregularities in GP j in mandal k in district l in audit round m at time t (Irregularity{jklmt}) is a function of electoral competition (competition{jkl}) prior to any audits and other factors.
-The variable competition{jkl} is defined as 1 less the margin of victory in the sarpanch elections in 2006 (before the audits were conducted).
-The margin of victory is the difference between the proportion of votes polled in favor of the winning candidate and her closest rival in the election.29 Hence, if the candidate is unanimously elected, the margin of victory is 1 and the competition variable equals 0.
+where the number of irregularities in GP i in mandal k in district l in audit round m at time t $(Irregularity{jklmt})$ is a function of electoral competition $(competition{jkl})$ prior to any audits and other factors.
+The variable $competition{jkl}$ is defined as 1 less the margin of victory in the sarpanch elections in 2006 (before the audits were conducted).
+The margin of victory is the difference between the proportion of votes polled in favor of the winning candidate and her closest rival in the election.
+Hence, if the candidate is unanimously elected, the margin of victory is 1 and the competition variable equals 0.
 Electoral competition is, therefore, increasing as the magnitude of this variable rises.
-The square of this variable accounts for any non-linear impact of electoral competition on our measure of corruption. \mathbf{X}{jkl} is a vector of GP level characteristics that includes the characteristics of the sarpanch elected in 2006 (for a five year term).
-D_k is a dummy for mandal k to account for mandal level variation in program implementation.
-In addition, there may exist secular time trends
+The square of this variable accounts for any non-linear impact of electoral competition on our measure of corruption. $\mathbf{X}{jkl}$ is a vector of GP level characteristics that includes the characteristics of the sarpanch elected in 2006 (for a five year term). $D_k$ is a dummy for mandal k to account for mandal level variation in program implementation.
+In addition, there may exist secular time trends $(Year_t)$ and district specific time trends $(D_l Year_t)$ that affect the level of corruption in a GP.
+Furthermore, we include audit round fixed effects $(Audit_m)$ to account for unobservables such as auditor's capacity to detect malfeasance, which may improve with successive audit rounds and depend on the local bureaucrat's and politician's propensity to be corrupt or hide irregularities.
+Standard errors are clustered at the GP level.